Goniopholididae: Description

-Compared to modern crocodilians, goniopholidids are very unusual in several respects.
-They possessed two rows of rectangular, interlocking osteoderms like those of terrestrial crocodilymorphs like atoposaurids, that are relatively simple, do not extend far in their necks, as opposed to the ornate armours of modern crocodilians; likewise, unlike modern crocodilians but like many extinct forms like phytosaurs, they have ventral osteoderms as well.
+The dorsal armour of goniopholidids is composed of two rows of paired osteoderms (as opposed to the four main pairs present in living crocodilians and other eusuchians), which are rectangular in shape and wider than they are long, with the lateral margins ventrally deflected and an anterior process for a 'peg and groove' articulation.
+Unlike modern crocodilians they have ventral osteoderms as well.
 Their forelimbs are also proportionally very long, particularly in the humeri and wrist bones, being as long or longer than the hindlimbs, the opposite of the condition seen in modern crocodilians.
 Some like Anteophthalmosuchus also have forwardly oriented eyes, as opposed to the dorsally oriented eyes seen in modern forms.
 These suggest multiple biomechanical differences from modern species.
-The paravertebral armour is composed of two rows of paired osteoderms with the lateral margins ventrally deflected and an anterior process for a ‘peg and groove’ articulation.

 Ecology

 Goniopholidids likely had a similar ecology to modern crocodilians as semi-aquatic ambush predators.
+Analysis of isotopes and bone histology suggests that goniopholidids were ectothermic (cold-blooded) like modern crocodilians.